cybozu-go/moco/e2e/README.md

 ## Strategy

-We try to maximize coverage of unit tests even if it needs "real" MySQL instances.
-The tests using real MySQL instances can be divided into the small tests and the e2e tests as follows:

-- by small test
+The automated tests are divided into three categories:

+1. Unit Tests: that can be written with just Golang.
+1. Small Tests: that use **real** MySQL instances and envtest (kube-apiserver + etcd).
+1. End-to-end (e2e) Test: that use MOCO and MySQL instances as a container deployed on a Kubernetes cluster using the kind.

+We write tests according to the following policies:

+- Test early: We maximize Unit tests and Small tests coverage as much as possible.
+- Avoid using mocks: If you want to interact with kube-apiserver or MySQL, use the **real** components instead of using mock.
+- Fast test: Avoid slow tests.

+For example, the following tests could be written in Small tests:

+- Initialization of MySQL instance
-  - initialization of MySQL instance
+- Retrieval of MySQL instance
-  - status retrieval
-  - cloning
+- Cloning MySQL instance
-  - metrics collection
+- Metrics collection
-  - log file management (rotate)
+- Log file management

-- by e2e test
-  - failover
-  - switchover
-  - replication
-  - backup/restore
-  - point-in-time recovery
-  - upgrade
-  - blackout recovery
-  - failure injection
+This directory contains just e2e tests.

-The small tests are written in each `_test.go` file.
+Unit tests and Small tests exist in each package directory.

-The remains are:
-- YAML manifests
-- `main` functions of each programs

 ## Analysis

-### Feature functions

-The following feature functions should be examined by checking the status of `MySQLCluster` custom resource and MySQL instances.

-- failover
-- switchover
-- replication
-- backup/restore
-- point-in-time recovery
-- upgrade
+As explained above, tests that cannot be covered by Unit tests and Small tests are conducted by e2e tests.

-- blackout recovery
+- `main` function
-- failure injection
+- Complex scenarios

-### YAML manifests

-MOCO's custom resources accept some flexible settings such as the templates of Pod, Volume, and Service.
-These manifests should be tested with small tests.

-The other manifests to deploy MOCO are mostly tested together with e2e tests.

 ### `main` functions

 #### `moco-controller`

 - Manager setup
+- Leader election
+- Admission Webhook
 - Metrics server

-#### `agent`
+#### `entrypoint`

 - Read password files
 - HTTP server for agent APIs

+### Scenarios

+The following feature functions should interact with MySQL on a Kubernetes cluster, so they need to be examined by e2e tests.

+- Failover
+- Switchover
+- Backup/Restore
+- Point-in-Tme recovery
+- Upgrade MySQL version
+- Increase replicas
+- Recovery from blackout
+- Failure injection

 ## How to test